EquiformerV2: Improved Equivariant Transformer for Scaling to Higher-Degree Representations: Introduction

-\revision{In this paper, we are interested in adapting eSCN convolutions for higher-degree representations to equivariant Transformers.} We start with Equiformer~\cite{equiformer} and replace $SO(3)$ convolutions with eSCN convolutions.
+In this paper, we are interested in adapting eSCN convolutions for higher-degree representations to equivariant Transformers.
+We start with Equiformer~\citep{equiformer} and replace $SO(3)$ convolutions with eSCN convolutions.
 We find that naively incorporating eSCN convolutions does not result in better performance than the original eSCN model.
-Therefore, to better leverage the power of higher \revision{degrees}, we propose three architectural improvements -- attention re-normalization, separable $S^2$ activation and separable layer normalization.
-Putting \revision{this} all together, we propose EquiformerV2, which is developed on the large and diverse OC20 dataset~\cite{oc20}. \ade{ } Experiments on OC20 show that EquiformerV2 outperforms previous state-of-the-art methods with improvements of up to $12\%$ on forces and $4\%$ on energies, and offers better speed-accuracy trade-off\revision{s} compared to existing invariant and equivariant GNNs.
-Additionally, when used in the AdsorbML algorithm~\cite{adsorbml} for performing adsorption energy calculations, EquiformerV2 achieves the highest success rate and $2\times$ reduction in DFT calculations to achieve comparable adsorption energy accuracies as previous methods.
+Therefore, to better leverage the power of higher degrees, we propose three architectural improvements -- attention re-normalization, separable $S^2$ activation and separable layer normalization.
+Putting these all together, we propose EquiformerV2, which is developed on large and diverse OC20 dataset~\citep{oc20}. \ade{ } Experiments on OC20 show that EquiformerV2 outperforms previous state-of-the-art methods with improvements of up to $9\%$ on forces and $4\%$ on energies, and offers better speed-accuracy trade-offs compared to existing invariant and equivariant GNNs.
+Additionally, when used in the AdsorbML algorithm~\citep{adsorbml} for performing adsorption energy calculations, EquiformerV2 achieves the highest success rate and $2\times$ reduction in DFT calculations to achieve comparable adsorption energy accuracies as previous methods.
+Furthermore, EquiformerV2 trained on only OC22~\citep{oc22} dataset outperforms GemNet-OC~\citep{gasteiger_gemnet_oc_2022} trained on both OC20 and OC22 datasets, achieving much better data efficiency.
+Finally, we compare EquiformerV2 with Equiformer on QM9 dataset~\citep{qm9_1, qm9_2} and OC20 S2EF-2M dataset to better understand the performance gain of higher degrees and the improved architecture.

 \definecolor{mygreen}{RGB}{64, 179, 79}